axibase/atsd/configuration/entity_views.md

 The text displays entity name with a link to the entity editor.

-The displayed entity name can be modified, for example shortened, by specifying an expression in the 'Formatting' setting:
+The displayed entity name can be modified, for example shortened, by specifying an expression in the **Formatting** setting:

 ```javascript
   length(value)<16 ? value : truncate(value,12)